 Filter Rack Displaced

 In case the filter rack is not completely in place, it can block the light source, making it difficult to view the sample.
-It also impairs the visibility and meddles with the image production capacity of the microscope.
+It also impairs visibility and meddles with the image production capacity of the microscope.

 Microscope manufacturers in India make sure that the highest power of objective is an oil objective.
 If you already have this objective in place and still cannot focus, there might not be enough oil on both the sides of the coverslip and the condenser lens.

 We use this technique in light microscopy because oil increases the resolving power of the microscope.
 A transparent oil works as a filler between the immersion objective lens and the cover glass.
-If the empty space is not filled with oil, the air gap will make the light refract, not allowing it to reach the sample in its full potential.
+If the empty space is not filled with oil, the air gap will make the light refract, not allowing it to reach the sample at its full potential.
 Oil has a high refractive index that helps in reducing light refraction.

 There are a few precautions to be taken while using a microscope.
 Laboratory Microscope manufacturers will always warn you to not let the objective lens touch the slide as that will break the slide.
 If you are using a monocular microscope, do not close the other eye while you have one eye on the eyepiece.
 Lastly, do not get confused if your images appear upside down and back-to-front.
 As microscopes let you view the specimen through multiple lenses, when you move the slide to the right, you will find the image shifting to the left and vice versa.